Florida Gov. Ron DeSantis launches 2024 GOP presidential campaign to challenge Trump

 Hours before the announcement, Trump argued in a social media post that “Ron DeSanctus” cannot win the general election or the GOP primary because of his previous votes in Congress on Social Security and Medicare.

-Trump allies dispatched a truck outside DeSantis' planned donor meeting at the Four Seasons running an attack ad describing him as “a swamp creature."
+Trump allies dispatched a truck outside DeSantis' planned donor meeting running an attack ad describing him as “a swamp creature."
 The Democratic National Committee sent another truck warning of DeSantis’ “extreme MAGA agenda.”

 The kitchen-sink attacks and nicknames won’t be DeSantis’ only hurdle.